hasanen/phrack-issue-manager/README.md

 ## TODO:

 - [ ] Implement commands in "Commands TBD"
+- [ ] Implement support for exporting PDF
+- [ ] Implement support for exporting EPUB
 - [ ] Add GH Actions to check the build
 - [ ] Add GH action to publish build to crates.io